energywebfoundation/ocn-registry/README.md

 ### Listing a node

 OCN Node operators can make their node visible on the network by adding it to the OCN Registry.
-Creating and updating a listing can be done using the same command:
+Creating and updating a listing can be done using the same command.

+**Note**: If changing the domain of an existing operator, call `delete-node` before `set-node` (see [issue #8](https://bitbucket.org/shareandcharge/ocn-registry/issues/8/))

 ```
 ocn-registry set-node https://node.provider.net